hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 ### The Ensembl Project
 ![ensembl_logo](../img/e_bang.png)

 The [Ensembl](http://useast.ensembl.org/index.html) genome annotation system, developed jointly by the EBI and the Wellcome Trust Sanger Institute, has been used for the annotation, analysis and display of vertebrate genomes since 2000.
-All data are open source, i.e. freely available to the scientific community and is updated every 2-3 months.
+All data are open source, i.e. freely available to the scientific community and are updated every 2-3 months.

 Since 2009, the Ensembl site has been complemented by the creation of five new sites within [Ensembl genomes](http://ensemblgenomes.org), for [bacteria](http://ensemblgenomes.org/info/genomes?division=1), [protists](http://ensemblgenomes.org/info/genomes?division=5), [fungi](http://ensemblgenomes.org/info/genomes?division=3), [plants](http://ensemblgenomes.org/info/genomes?division=4) and [invertebrate metazoa](http://ensemblgenomes.org/info/genomes?division=2), enabling users to use a single collection of (interactive and programatic) interfaces for accessing and comparing genome-scale data from species of scientific interest from across the taxonomy. _**NOTE:** no annotations available through Ensembl for viral genomes._